deadpixi/libtmt/README.rst

 In the first case (assuming the terminal), the program just isn't going to work on some terminals, and not just libtmt-based ones.

-In the later case (using terminfo/termcap), the program will work for any terminal with a terminfo entry.
+In the later case (using terminfo/termcap), the program will automatically work for any terminal with a terminfo entry.
 As established above, mach and mach-color have widely-deployed and stable terminfo entries.

 It's true that libtmt lacks some of the more advanced features provided by, e.g. xterm, like mouse input tracking and terminal title setting.
 If you